Tictrac/grunt-i18n-linter/README.md

 # grunt-i18n-linter

-> Grunt plugin to loop through templates to validate the use of translations
+> Grunt plugin to search source code and validate the use of translations

 ## Getting Started
 This plugin requires Grunt `~0.4.5`